Search This Blog

 I used my CNC to cut out the top and bottom outlines and pocket holes where the caster shafts are.
 I also used a V-bit to mark where the screws needed to be for screwing the legs to the top and bottom.
 With the holes marked I took the boards to my drill press to drill through and chamfer the screw holes.

-The rounded corners of the legs I first cut with a moulding toolpath on my CNC.
+For the radius on the legs I first used a moulding toolpath on my CNC.
 Results were varied as the 2x6 boards I started with were a bit beaten up.
 Before putting a finish on them I ran the corners through my router table past a 3/4" radius roundover bit.
 Then a couple passes through my drum sander to smooth both sides.
 Still a bit imperfect, but fine for this little stand.
 The casters are happy to have a new use.
 The wafer board and 2x6 boards are also happy to be parts of something useful rather than scraps in my garage.

 4D